-When installing your Coordinator it is important to position your device in such a way to optimize the antenna location within what's known as the "Fresnel Zone".
-The Fresnel Zone can be thought of as a football-shaped invisible tunnel between two locations that provides a path for RF signals between your End Device and your Coordinator.
+When installing the Receiver it is important to position your device in such a way to optimize the antenna location within what's known as the "Fresnel Zone".

+The Fresnel Zone can be thought of as a football-shaped invisible tunnel between two locations that provides a path for RF signals between the Connector/Transmitter and the Receiver.